 We have to guess at the background of the ‘man of colour’ named in the Bristol Mercury, 10 July 1886 as W. Sanders— when the Liberal candidate addressed a meeting at Avonmouth in July 1886, the gathering ended with a vote of thanks proposed by ‘Mr. W. Sanders, a man of colour’.
 When leading politician William Ewart Gladstone visited Torquay in June 1889 the parade was led by a man on a white horse, ‘his black face beams with delight under his white straw hat’ (Daily News (London), 11 June 1889).

 Some individuals met misfortune.
-Titus Mbongwe’s family were Wesleyan Christian South Africans, and his father met Orpheus McAdoo, whose group of American singers toured South Africa.
+Titus Mbongwe’s family were Wesleyan Christian South Africans, and his father met Orpheus McAdoo, whose singers toured South Africa.
 McAdoo thought young Mbongwe should study further, recommending his old college, Hampton Institute in Virginia.
 He left South Africa on the Norham Castle reaching Plymouth on 10 November 1890.
 With forty six other passengers he took the express train to London, and along with nine of them he was killed when that train collided with another at Norton Fitzwarren near Taunton.
-He was decapitated, a detail that found its way into the press reports.
 He was buried in St Mary’s cemetery in Taunton, by two ministers and others of the town ‘who were acquainted with friends of the deceased’ (Somerset County Gazette,Taunton, 15 November 1890, p 7, courtesy Kate Parr, Somerset Heritage Centre, Taunton). [see page 212 of this website]

 Sierra Leonean Jacob Vivour Pratt went to a private school in Monkton Coombe near Bath, run by the vicar who had worked in Sierra Leone.
 Four other Sierra Leoneans went there and became lawyers, doctors and a clergyman (Christopher Fyfe, ‘Sierra Leoneans in English Schools’ in Rainer Lotz and Ian Pegg (eds), Under the Imperial Carpet, Crawley; Rabbit Press, 1986, p 31; Robert Wellesley Cole, An Innocent in Britain, London: Campbell Matthews, 1988, p 1.
 Pratt went on to Christ Church, Oxford to study law, graduating in 1887 before moving to Scotland where he qualified as a doctor at Edinburgh University and in 1895 went to practice medicine in eastern Nigeria.